axelearning/pyspark-style-guide/README.md

 # PySpark Style Guide 🌙
 Hey there, fellow PySpark enthusiasts! 👋

 Welcome to my humble attempt at a PySpark Style Guide.
 Before we dive in, I want to be upfront: I'm no coding guru or PySpark wizard.
-I'm just a regular developer who's spent way too many hours staring at PySpark code, making mistakes, and (occasionally) learning from them.

-This guide is basically a collection of practices I have developed during my time at [Riaktr](https://riaktr.com/).
+I'm just a regular developer who's spent way too many hours staring at PySpark code, making mistakes, and (occasionally) learning from them.This guide is basically a collection of practices I have developed during my time at [Riaktr](https://riaktr.com/).
 I've been building data pipelines day in and day out, and these are the patterns that have emerged from my headaches and "aha!" moments.

 Now, I'm not claiming these are the "best" practices or the only way to write PySpark code.
 Far from it!
 There are probably a million better ways to do things, and I'm sure many of you could code circles around me.
 This is just my perspective based on my experiences.